What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 bat src/index.ts

 bat (which uses less internally) does not capture mouse events.
-So the terminal handles mouse selection normally.
-Drag to select → Command+C works as expected.
-Unlike Neovim, which I'll introduce later, you don't need to remember any modifier keys.
+Therefore, the terminal handles mouse selection normally.
+Drag-to-select → Command+C works as expected.
+You don't need to memorize modifier keys like in Neovim, which I'll introduce later.

-Mouse wheel scrolling also works comfortably in Ghostty without any additional configuration—the currently displayed page scrolls naturally.
+Scrolling with the mouse wheel also works comfortably in Ghostty without any additional configuration, as it scrolls the currently displayed page.

-If you want to use bat with the same feel as cat, setting up an alias is the standard approach.
+If you want to use bat with the feel of cat, it's common to set an alias.

 alias cat='bat --plain --paging=never'

---plain removes decorations (line numbers and grid), and --paging=never outputs directly without going through a pager even for short files.
-This lets you use it just like cat while benefiting from syntax highlighting.
+--plain is an option to omit decorations (line numbers and grids), and --paging=never ensures it outputs directly even for short files.
+This allows you to use it like cat while benefiting from syntax highlighting.

-That said, I don't set up this alias.
-I want to keep the behavior consistent with how I use cat in shell scripts, and I prefer to consciously type bat only when I want to view something with syntax highlighting—it keeps my intentions clear.
+However, I don't set an alias myself.
+This is because I want to keep the behavior consistent with when I use cat in shell scripts, and typing bat intentionally when I want syntax highlighting makes my purpose clearer to myself.

 Why Neovim Instead of Vim?

-When you think of terminal-based editors, Vim comes to mind, but in this article I'll be using Neovim.
-Neovim is a fork of Vim, and the basic operations are the same.
-The difference lies in how much works out of the box without configuration.
+When you think of editors that run in the terminal, Vim comes to mind, but in this article, we will use Neovim.
+Neovim is a fork of Vim, and basic operations are the same.
+The main difference is the extent to which it is usable out of the box without configuration.

-With plain Vim, there are quite a few settings you need to write before it's usable—enabling syntax highlighting, setting autoread, displaying line numbers, fixing backspace behavior, and so on.
-Neovim has these enabled by default, so you can reach a practical environment with minimal configuration.
+To do the same thing in vanilla Vim, there are several "must-have" settings you'd need to write first, such as enabling syntax highlighting, configuring autoread, displaying line numbers, and fixing backspace behavior.
+Neovim has these enabled by default, so you can reach your desired environment with minimal configuration.

-If you're a heavy Vim user, you can write the same settings in .vimrc to create the same environment.
-But since I'm not that familiar with Vim myself, Neovim—which is practical even with default settings—was easier for me.
-If you're just getting started, I think Neovim is more approachable.
+If you are a heavy Vim user, you can create the same environment by writing the same settings in your .vimrc.
+However, since I'm not that well-versed in Vim myself, Neovim—which is practical even with default settings—was easier.
+If you're starting now, I think Neovim is more approachable.

 Installing and Launching Neovim